 Famous for its customer obsession, Amazon’s Software Development Manager Interviews are a tough nut to crack.
 With the two newly added leadership principles: “Strive to be the world’s best employer” and “Success and scale bring broad responsibility,” more and more skilled candidates would want a shot at a Software Development Manager role at Amazon.
 In this article, we go through how you can prepare for this challenge.

 Needless to say, an SDM candidate who shows through their experience how they employ these 16 leadership principles will be preferred over the candidates who fail to adequately align themselves with these principles.
-For more on this, you can check out our page on Amazon Leadership Questions.
+For more on this, you can check out our page on Amazon Leadership Questions and understand the type of questions asked at the Engineering Manager interview.

 Amazon looks for tech leaders with a passion for team development.
 The e-commerce arm of Amazon is open to candidates of more diverse backgrounds, but the Amazon Web Services (AWS) arm strongly prefers people with a strong technical background.

 Any employee at Amazon must strive to follow their 16 leadership principles.
+Cracking the Engineering Manager interview at Amazon will require you to know each of these leadership skills and what they stand for.
 Amazon believes that leadership is done daily, that you don’t have to have a certain post to be a leader.
 Anyone who strives to follow their 16 principles is a leader.
 It’s no surprise, then, that SDM candidates are tested for it.

 At Amazon, the levels for Engineering Managers look like the following: